-When you and your partner make the decision to start living together, you are making a commitment to each other that you will be together for at least the term of your lease.
-This may have some folks thinking about marriage, babies and college savings, and it may leave others overwhelmed at the thought of fitting all of their clothing into a shared closet.
-With all of these changes in your relationship, it’s not hard to feel overwhelmed or exasperated at the thought of finding a home.
+When you and your partner decide to start living together, you are making a commitment to each other that you will be together for at least the term of your lease.
+This may have some folks thinking about marriage, babies and college savings.
+It may leave others overwhelmed at the thought of fitting all of their clothing into a shared closet.
+With all of these changes in your relationship, it’s not hard to feel overwhelmed at the thought of finding a home.
 Here are a few tips on how to make moving in together stress free, fun and even romantic.

 While many couples would prefer to use paint color and custom hardwood floors to express their personal taste in their homes, most rental properties do not allow painting and not everyone can afford brand new flooring throughout their entire house.
 A cost-efficient way to reflect personal style and add color is to decorate with your interests in mind.
 Sites like Pier 1 Imports or even Ikea have decor for every room of your new home in a variety of colors, materials, patterns and price points to showcase your individuality.